discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Establish Staff

-Staff members are official representatives of this community, and you are the only staff member right now.
+Staff members are official representatives of this community.
 There are two kinds of Staff:

 1. **Admins**, who can do anything and configure anything on this site.
 2. **Moderators**, who can edit all posts and users, but cannot add categories or change any site settings.